ShadiSec/AWS-VPC/README.md

     1. If you get a warning about “Unprotected Permissions,” run:

         ```bash
-        # This sets the file permisssions
+        # This sets the file permissions
         # to only be readable by the owner (you).
         chmod 400 /path/to/ssh_key.pem
         ```